Engaging Instrument Lessons For Adults Who Love Music

 I’ve been playing the keyboard since I was small, and started taking lessons from the age of about nine onwards.
 It’s such a huge source of joy to be able to play this instrument, and you’ll be so glad that you made the decision to start!

-I am now offering drum lessons to beginners, for anyone looking to do their early graded exams or who just want to brush up on rhythm skills and learn how to play along to their favourite songs.
+I am now offering drumming lessons to beginners, for anyone who wants to brush up on rhythm skills and learn how to play along to their favourite songs.
 To be able to lock in to a beat and feel rhythm well is one of the most satisfying and addictive parts of music making for me, and I think it’s beneficial to expand your rhythmic vocabulary regardless of what instrument you play.

 When we think of drums we tend to imagine a full kit, as seen as a staple of popular contemporary styles such as pop, rock, jazz, soul, disco, blues, musical theatre, etc. This is a great instrument to learn even just the basics of, and it has the added benefits of being very versatile and customisable as you can add, remove or adjust individual parts of the kit to suit you.